Dr. Alissa N. Antle

 - Design and evaluation methods for tangible, embodied and embedded interaction

-- Domain Areas: Sustainability, spatial problem solving, creativity, dyslexia, mindfulness, self-regulation (anxiety and attention)
+- Domain Areas: Sustainability, early language acquisition, literacy, socio-emotional learning, mindfulness, self-regulation (anxiety and attention), critical reflection

 - ACM CHI Top 5% for Paper: Fan, M., Antle, A.N., et al. 2017.
 Why tangibility matters: A design case study of at-risk children learning to read and spell.
 In Proc.
 Conference on Human Factors in Computing Systems (CHI ’17), ACM Press, 1805-1816 [No.1 HCI pub in Scopus SCImago list].